wang-engineer/wang-engineer.github.io/blogger/posts/2025-06-07-my-first-blog.md

 <summary><strong>spec.replicas</strong></summary>
 <ul>
   <li>The number of Pods to run at any given time.</li>
-  <li><code>replicas: 3</code>: Tells Kubernetes to maintain 3 replicas (copies) of the Pod at all times.
+  <li>`replicas: 3`: Tells Kubernetes to maintain 3 replicas (copies) of the Pod at all times.
 If one Pod crashes or is deleted, Kubernetes automatically creates a new one.</li>
   <li>This is useful for high availability, load balancing, and fault tolerance</li>
 </ul>
 </details>